solo-fsw/sosxr-unity-tinysynth/README.md

 <img align="right" width="200" height="150" src="github~/screenshot.gif">

+TinySynth is a direct fork of [usfxr](https://github.com/grapefrukt/usfxr).
+I had to rename it because I couldn't remember how to spell usfxr.

-usfxr lets you quickly generate placeholder (or permanent, I don't judge) sound effects right inside the Unity editor.
+TinySynth lets you quickly generate placeholder (or permanent, I don't judge) sound effects right inside the Unity editor.

 This is achieved by being essentially a tiny synthesizer tailored for making bleeps and bloops suitable for games, it comes with several presets to quickly generate a starting point that can be tweaked further.

-This project is a reimagining of [usfxr](https://github.com/zeh/usfxr) tailored for my own prototyping needs.

  Usage
  ------------
- Add a the `SfxrPlayer` component to an object in your scene, the main camera is a good spot to put it.
+ Add a the `TinySynthPlayer` component to an object in your scene, the main camera is a good spot to put it.

- Now, in any MonoBehaviour you wish to play a sound effect, add a public `SfxrParams` field:
+ Now, in any MonoBehaviour you wish to play a sound effect, add a public `TinySynthSound` field:

-	public SfxrParams sfxJump;
+	public TinySynthSound sfxJump;

 This will now get a nice property drawer in the editor where you can tweak its properties or apply any of the provided presets.

-To play this sound effect, call the static function on `SfxrPlayer`:
+To play this sound effect, call the static function on `TinySynthPlayer`:

-    SfxrPlayer.Play(sfxJump);
+    TinySynthPlayer.Play(sfxJump);

 That's it!